Guyodub/swahiliNews/README.md

 "# SwahiliNewsApp"

-Swahili News App is a machine learning project allows Swahili online platforms to automatically group news according to their categories and help readers find the specific news they want to read.
+Swahili News App is a machine learning project that can be used as a Swahili online platform to automatically group news according to their categories and help readers find the specific news they want to read.